Superconductivity, Electronic Phase Diagram and Pressure Effect in Sr_{1-x}Pr_{x}FBiS_{2}: Results and Discussion

-Fig.6(a) plots the temperature dependent resistivity under various magnetic field at highest pressure (2.5 GPa).
-For the zero magnetic field, a sharp superconducting transition with $T_c$ of 9.7 K is observed.
-With the increase of magnetic field, $T_c$ slightly shifts to lower temperatures and the transition gradually broadens.
-As magnetic fields exceed 4 T, a shoulder in $\rho(T)$ curve is detected, as marked using arrow symbol in fig.6 (a).
-A similar character has been reported in the high pressure phase of EuFBiS$_2$ and Eu$_3$F$_4$Bi$_2$S$_4$, which was interpreted as the anisotropy in the upper critical field.
+Temperature dependence of resistivity under various magnetic fields at ambient pressure and 2.5 GPa are plotted in figure 7.
+At ambient pressure, the sharp superconducting transition slowly brodens and the $T_{c}$ gradually shifts to below 2 K as the external magnetic fields are increased from zero to 3 T in figure 7a.
+For $B \geq$ 5 T, superconductivity completely disappears and resistivity recovers a weak semiconducting-like feature, similar to the case of Bi$_{4}$O$_{4}$S$_{3}$ system\cite{WenHH}.
+In the case of P = 2.5 GPa, the high $T_c$ of 9.7 K is observed at zero field.
+As the magnetic field is applied, $T_c$ slightly shifts to lower temperatures and the transition gradually broadens.
+As magnetic fields exceed 4 T, a shoulder in $\rho(T)$ curve is detected, as marked using arrow symbol in figure 7b.
+A similar character has been reported in the high pressure phase of EuFBiS$_2$ and Eu$_3$F$_4$Bi$_2$S$_4$\cite{YuanHQ,EuF3244}, which was interpreted as the anisotropy in the upper critical field.
 However, superconductivity seems to be rather robust keeping strong signals above 2 K even though the field is up to 9 T. As a comparison, in both EuFBiS$_2$ and Eu$_3$F$_4$Bi$_2$S$_4$ at high pressure\cite{YuanHQ,EuF3244}, a magnetic field of about 3.5 T can completely destroy superconductivity.
-The upper critical field is displayed in Fig.6(b), where the criterions of $T_c^{onset}$ and $T_c^{90\%}$ are employed to determined the $\mu_0H_{c2}$.
-Its zero temperature limit estimated by the WHH formula ${H_{c2}(T) = -0.69T_c|{\frac{\partial{H_{c2}}}{\partial{T}}|_{T_c}}}$ is about 25 T for $T_c^{90\%}$, which is over ten times larger than the value of $\mu_0H_{c2}(0) =$ 1.9 T at $P =$ 0.
-As a result, the value of $B_{c2}(0)/T_c$ dramatically increases from 0.7 T/K at $P =$0 to 2.6 T/K at $P =$ 2.5 GPa, implying possible different origin of superconductivity in the corresponding superconducing phases.
+The upper critical fields of P = 0 GPa and 2.5 GPa are displayed in figure 7c, where the criterions of $T_c^{onset}$ and $T_c^{90\%}$ are employed to determined the $\mu_0H_{c2}$.
+The zero temperature limit estimated by the WHH formula ${H_{c2}(T) = -0.69T_c|{\frac{\partial{H_{c2}}}{\partial{T}}|_{T_c}}}$ is about 1.6 T and 25 T for ambient pressure and 2.5 GPa, respectively.
+As a result, the value of $B_{c2}(0)/T_c$ dramatically increases from 0.6 T/K at $P =$ 0 to 2.6 T/K at $P =$ 2.5 GPa, implying possible different origin of superconductivity in the corresponding superconducing phase.
 In contrast, the iso-structural EuFBiS$_2$ has a comparable $T_c$ of 9 K under 2.4 GPa, but its upper critical field is rather small, and $B_{c2}(0)/T_c$ value abnormally decreases under pressure\cite{YuanHQ}.
-In addition, the positive curvature of $H_{c2}-T$ diagram in the high-$T_c$ phase is clearly seen in the Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$, indicative of the multi-band superconductivity.